Meskwaki: Fox Wars

 The Meskwaki fought against the French, in what are called the Fox Wars, for more than three decades (1701–1742) to preserve their homelands.
 The Meskwaki resistance to French encroachment was highly effective.
 The King of France signed a decree in 1728, commanding the complete extermination of the Meskwaki.

 The First Fox War with the French lasted from 1712 to 1714.
 This first Fox War was purely economic in nature, as the French wanted rights to use the river system to gain access to the Mississippi.
-After the Second Fox War of 1728, the Meskwaki were reduced to some 1500 people.
-They found shelter with the Sac, but French competition carried to that tribe.
+After the Second Fox War of 1728, the Meskwaki were reduced to some 1,500 people.
+They found shelter with the Sauk, but French competition carried to that tribe.
 In the Second Fox War, the French increased their pressure on the tribe to gain access to the Fox and Wolf rivers.
-Nine hundred Fox (about 300 warriors and the remainder mostly women and children) tried to break out in Illinois to reach the English and Iroquois to the east, but they were greatly outnumbered by a combined force of French and hundreds of allied Native Americans.
-On September 9, 1730, most of the Fox warriors were killed; many women and children were taken captive into Indian slavery or killed by the French allies.
+900 Meskwaki (about 300 warriors and the remainder mostly women and children) tried to break out in Illinois to reach the English and Iroquois to the east, but they were greatly outnumbered by a combined force of French and hundreds of allied Native Americans.
+On September 9, 1730, most of the Meskwaki warriors were killed; many women and children were taken captive into Indian slavery or killed by the French allies.